Bayode001/Bayode001/README.md

 - 👋 Hi, I’m Bayode' Famuyide
-- 👀 I’m interested in Data Analytics and Business Inteligence
+- 👀 I’m interested in Amazon Web Service (AWS); Business Inteligence and Data Analytics
-- 💞️ I’m looking to collaborate on Data Analytics and Visualization
+- 💞️ I’m looking forward to collaborate on AWS; Business Inteligence and Data Analytics
 - 📫 How to reach me @ famuyideb@gmail.com

 <!---